Moira Rose: Fictional biography

 Moira Rose is a formerly wealthy daytime soap star, most known for her role as Vivian Blake on Sunrise Bay.
 She and her husband, Johnny Rose (Eugene Levy), the former CEO of the second-largest video rental company in North America, share two adult children, David (Dan Levy) and Alexis (Annie Murphy).
 David is a former New York City gallerist and later co-owner of Rose Apothecary, while Alexis is a former socialite and later owner of her own public relations business.
 Moira has one known younger sister named Dee Dee (Jennifer Irwin) who resides in Buffalo, New York.
-She grew up in a small town not all that unlike Schitt's Creek, where she took pride in her self-sufficiency and ability to master the basics of everyday living.
+She grew up in a small town not unlike Schitt's Creek, where she took pride in her self-sufficiency and ability to master the basics of everyday living.
+After smoking a joint at the Hawaiian-themed yard party organised by Jocelyn and Roland Schitt (S01E10: Honeymoon), Moira reminisces about her youth.
+She recalls being "crowned Miss Snow Queen at 16" before she "moved to "the city with my driving instructor" where she acted as a "hand model at a microwave trade show".
+The scene implies that this trade show may have been where Moira first met Johnny, recalling that she asked, "Who's the eyebrows buying everyone's drinks?"
+If so, this meeting would have predated Moira cutting the ribbon at one of Johnny's video store openings, which is often described as the couple's first encounter.
+This line also serves as a playful nod to Eugene Levy's famously bushy eyebrows.
 Her big acting break came when she was cast as Sally Bowles in a production of Cabaret after the director spotted her working at a local gas station deli.
 Moira would go on to act in a number of theater productions before being cast in Sunrise Bay, where she stayed for six and a half seasons.
 During her time as an actress, Moira met her future husband at the grand opening of one of his video rental stores.
 The two married sometime later and have remained married for many years.